DevCycleHQ/devcycle-docs/docs/best-practices/getting-started-guide.md

 ## Step 2: Variables and Targeting Rules

 Next up, we can give our flag some variables and targeting rules.
 DevCycle has a unique "Remote Variables" section that allows users to create multiple variables for one feature.
-Additionally, you can add variations to that variable for use cases like Personalization, Experimentation, and restrictions based on billing, permissions, or preferences.
-However, since we want to create a simple release flag in this example, we'll stick with the two default variations: Variation On and Variation Off.
+Additionally, you can add Variations to that variable for use cases like Personalization, Experimentation, and restrictions based on billing, permissions, or preferences.
+However, since we want to create a simple release flag in this example, we'll stick with the two default Variations: Variation On and Variation Off.

 ![Remote Variables Section](/june-2022-remote-variables.png)